-Who are the Tuskegee Airmen?
+Who Were the Tuskegee Airmen?

 Click here to learn why this "Tuskegee Experience" has significance for us today.